riverdaleGithub/forkingProject/README.md

 5. **Revise and Finalize**: Incorporate any feedback or suggestions provided by your instructor or project supervisor into your project proposal.
 Make the necessary revisions and obtain final approval before proceeding with the coding phase.

-By following these steps, you will ensure that your project proposal meets the necessary requirements and gains acceptance, setting you on the right path for a successful coding experience.

 Remember, effective communication and clear documentation of your project proposal are key to obtaining acceptance and starting your coding journey with confidence!

 ## Student Proposal Template
-Feel free to copy this template and fill out for your proposal
+Feel free to copy this template and fill out for your proposal.
+There's a copy button to the right ➡️

 ```markdown